Why Random Reshuffling Beats Stochastic Gradient Descent: Motivation and summary of contributions

-To our knowledge, the only existing theoretical analysis for RR is given by a recent paper of Recht and R\'e \cite{recht12jmlr} who focus on least mean squares optimization and formulate a non-commutative arithmetic-geometric mean inequality conjecture that would prove that the expected convergence rate of RR is faster than that of SGD.
-The conjecture that needs to be established involves products of an arbitrary number $N$ of matrices for every positive integer $N$.
-This conjecture is still open but has been proven in some special cases (for $N=2$ \cite{recht12jmlr}, for $N=3$ \cite{Ward16AMGM} and when $N$ is a multiple of 3 \cite{Zhang14AMGM}).
-Recht and R\'e also analyzed a special case of \eqref{pbm-multi-agent} (that arises when $f_i(x) = (a_i^T x - y_i)^2$ is a quadratic function where $a_i$ is a column vector that is randomly generated according to a random model and $y_i$ is a scalar) and show that the expected without-sampling rate is better than the expected with-sampling rate with high probability (probability with respect to the random data generation model).
-Despite these advances, there has been a lack of convergence theory for RR that explains its fast convergence.
+To our knowledge, the only existing theoretical analysis for RR is given by a recent paper of Recht and R\'e~\cite{recht12jmlr} which focuses on least mean squared optimization and formulates a conjecture that would prove that the expected convergence rate of RR is faster than that of SGD.
+Given $N$ arbitrary positive-definite matrices of dimension $n\times n$, the conjecture says that products of any $K$ matrices chosen from this set of $N$ matrices satisfy a non-commutative arithmetic-geometric mean inequality for every positive integer $N$ and every $K\leq N$.
+This conjecture has been proven only in some special cases (for $N=2$~\cite{recht12jmlr}, for $N=3$~\cite{Ward16AMGM} and when $N$ is a multiple of 3 and $K=3$~\cite{Zhang14AMGM}).
+Recht and R\'e also analyze a special case of \eqref{pbm-multi-agent} (that arises when $f_i(x) = (a_i^T x - y_i)^2$ is a quadratic function where $a_i$ is a column vector that is randomly generated according to a random model and $y_i$ is a scalar) and show that after a fixed amount of iterations, the upper bounds on the expected mean square error using without-replacement sampling is smaller than that of with-replacement sampling with high probability on most models of $a_i$ (probabilities are taken with respect to the random data generation model).
+Despite these advances, there has been a lack of convergence theory for RR that characterizes its convergence rate and explains its fast performance.
 Analyzing algorithms based on without-replacement sampling such as RR is more difficult than with-replacement based approaches such as SGD.
-The reason is that the underlying independence assumption for with-replacement sampling allows an elegant analysis with classical martingale convergence theory \cite{Moulines:2011vy, Polyak:2006jo}, whereas the iterates in without-replacement sampling are correlated and therefore martingale convergence theorems are not directly applicable.
-The aim of our paper is to fill this theoretical gap for the case when the objective function $f$ in \eqref{pbm-multi-agent} is strongly convex.
-We now summarize our contributions.
+The reason is that the underlying independence assumption for the with-replacement sampling allows a tractable analysis with classical martingale convergence theory~\cite{Moulines:2011vy, PolyakJuditsky92}, whereas without-replacement sampling introduces correlations and dependencies among the sampled gradients and iterates that are harder to analyze~\cite{recht12jmlr}.
+The aim of our paper is to {\it fill this theoretical gap} for the case when the objective function $f$ in \eqref{pbm-multi-agent} is strongly convex and {\it develop a novel algorithm that can accelerate the convergence further}.
+We next summarize our contributions.